 Make Your Time with Your Lawyer Count

 Retaining a lawyer can be a daunting task, this is especially true when it comes to family law matters.
 You want to find a lawyer you feel comfortable with as they will be learning the intimate details of your family dynamic and examining your financial disclosure.
-At Jones Divorce Law, our lawyers know how important your file is to you and want to ensure you make the right choice when choosing which lawyer will represent you.
+At Jones Divorce and Family Law, our lawyers know how important your file is to you and want to ensure you make the right choice when choosing which lawyer will represent you.
 While there are many factors to consider such as hourly rates, location of firm and online ratings – you should ultimately look for someone you trust advocate on your behalf.

 Communication is Key

 Effective communication can not only help move your matter forward, but ultimately save you money in legal fees.
 When communicating with your lawyer, try to be as clear and concise as possible.
 This may mean writing yourself notes as things pop into your head or you have questions to discuss and compiling into one weekly email.
 Sending multiple emails with different trains of thought can be confusing for your lawyer to follow and cost you money as they reply to each individual email.
 Try to determine the best mode of communication for each situation.
 Some questions call for an email, telephone call or meeting.
 Depending on the situation try to communicate with your lawyer in the most effective manner.
 You don’t need to book an hour meeting to answer one or two questions – this will become very expensive.

 Build a Rapport with the Legal Assistant